ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 ### Kubernetes Inputs and Outputs

+If Kubernetes seems complicated, try looking at the big picture: the inputs you are expected to have and the outputs are getting in return.

+In terms of inputs, you need two things:

+1. Have a *generic* (suitable for any environment and any cluster) container image.
+2. Have a package of *Kubernetes API YAML* objects.
+The package will reference the generic container image, configure it for your specific environment, and specify exacly *how* you want to run it in the cloud.

+♻️ Note: to make *Kubernetes API YAML* code dry and reusable, we'll use the [Helm package manager](https://helm.sh) for templating and packaging everything together.

 #### Kubernetes inputs

 - One or more container images (built from Dockerfiles) stored in some private or public container image registry, like [hub.docker.com](https://hub.docker.com/), [gcr.io](https://cloud.google.com/container-registry/), [quay.io](https://quay.io/)